comminutus/monero/README.md

 ### Persistent Data
 The container's persistent data, including configuration and blockchain data are stored at _/var/lib/monero_.

 When running the container image with Docker, Kubernetes, OpenShift, etc., mount your volumes at _/var/lib/monero_.

 ### User/Group
-Because the container uses Chainguard's image as a base, the `monerod` process is run as non-root.
-The username and group name the process runs as is `nonroot`.
-The UID and GID are set to 65532.
+Because the container uses Chainguard's image as a base, the `monerod` process is run as a non-root user.
+The username and group name is `nonroot`.
+The UID and GID are set to _65532_.

 ### Ports
 The container exposes the following ports: